 3. Sip Garlic Ginger Bone Broth

-Bone broth is full of protein, vitamins, minerals and hydration that can help keep your energy up and heal your gut fast.
-Grate in fresh ginger or fresh garlic or both (my preference!) to supercharge its healing qualities.
+Bone broth is full of protein, vitamins, minerals, and hydration that can help keep your energy up and heal your gut fast.
+Try my recipe for Ginger Turmeric Bone Broth, but if you don’t have any on hand and you’re sick you may not be in the mood to cook.
+I keep store-bought bone broth in my freezer for these types of occasions.
+Grate in fresh ginger or fresh garlic or both (my preference!) to supercharge the healing qualities of plain bone or veggie broth.
 If you’re hardcore you can just eat or swallow the fresh ginger or fresh garlic, but if you’re like me this might not be appealing if you feel sick.

 If you’re vegan, hot veggie broth with freshly grated ginger and fresh garlic can also help.

 Ideally you don’t eat a lot of sugar or highly processed foods anyways, but it’s even more important when you’re sick.
 Processed sugars and highly-processed foods (traditional ice cream, sugary soda, fast-food, etc.) compromise the lining and health of your digestive system thus can weaken your immune system.
 If you feel well enough to cook, make a big pot of nourishing soup.
 I keep frozen bone broth in my freezer for quick meals, and it can be a lifesaver if you ever get sick and can get out of bed.
 Always keep some in the freezer!